 The Company takes a number of measures to mitigate the potential risk of increased Zurich Ireland Staff Pension Scheme costs.
-The pension scheme is managed by pension trustees, in accordance with the pension deed.
-In line with local market practices, the scheme is treated as ring-fenced for regulatory purposes.
-Any pension scheme deficit, calculated on an IAS19 basis, is also recognised as a Company liability in both internal capital and regulatory solvency capital calculations.
+The pension scheme is managed by pension trustees, in accordance with the trust deed.
+In line with local market practices, the scheme is treated as a ring-fenced fund for regulatory solvency calculation purposes.
+Any pension scheme deficit, calculated on an IAS19 basis, is also recognised as a Company liability in regulatory solvency capital calculations.
 In addition, the Zurich Ireland Staff Pension Scheme maintains a register of scheme risks which are considered by trustees on a quarterly basis.
 The trustees review risk ratings and consider mitigating actions as appropriate.
 If necessary, the trustees will submit proposals to ZLAP management for their decision.

-Pension scheme risks are explicitly allowed for in ZLAP's internal capital model.
-These include longevity improvements, investment credit risks and market risks (equity market shock and fall in interest rates).
-The regulatory capital model also recognises market and credit risks on the staff pension scheme.
+The regulatory capital model recognises market and credit risks associated with the staff pension scheme.
 This analysis provides the Company with insights into the sources of risk associated with the pension scheme and the potential impacts.